AnkitAhlwat/Breakly/README.md

     /weekly.js               # Script that reads users progress daily from firestore to give them an overall weekly summary ├── styles                   # Folder for styles
     /style.css               # Sets the icon sizes and colours

-Firebase hosting files:
-├── .firebaserc...

-Tips for file naming files and folders:

-* use lowercase with no spaces
-* use dashes (not underscore) for word separation